Frank Mather (biker): Shedden massacre

-At the beginning of April 2006, Kellestine accused one of the "no surrender crew", Jamie Flanz, of being a police informer.
-As Flanz was Jewish and the rabidly anti-Semitic Kellestine hated him for that, the Bandidos national president Giovanni Muscedere did not take the allegation seriously, but to settle the matter, it was agreed that the "no surrender crew" would visit Kellestine's farm to discuss his claims.
+At the beginning of April 2006, Kellestine accused one of the "no surrender crew", Jamie "Goldberg" Flanz, of being a police informer.
+As Flanz was Jewish and the rabidly anti-Semitic Kellestine hated him for that, the Bandidos national president Giovanni "Boxer" Muscedere did not take the allegation seriously, but to settle the matter, it was agreed that the "no surrender crew" would visit Kellestine's farm to discuss his claims.
 On the night of 6 April 2006, Mather's girlfriend Stefanie together with Kellestine's wife and daughter left Kellestine's farmhouse under the grounds that no women could be present at a "church" (a mandatory meeting for bikers) that was to take place the next night.

 When the "no-surrender crew" led by Muscedere arrived at the farmhouse at about 10 pm on the night of 7 April 2006, Mather was armed and waiting for them.
-When Sandham shot and killed Luis Raposo as he entered Kellestine's barn, Mather rushed into the barn with Aravena to see what had happened.
+When Sandham shot and killed Luis "Chopper" Raposo as he entered Kellestine's barn, Mather rushed into the barn with Aravena to see what had happened.
 Kellestine ordered Mather to search the vehicles of the "no-surrender crew" for weapons and anything of value.
-Mather also searched the possessions brought into the barn by the Toronto chapter and found a sawed off shotgun in a gym bag.
-When George Kriarakis was taken out from the barn to be shot, Mather walked alongside Kellestine and Kriarakis.
+Mather also searched the possessions brought into the barn by the Toronto chapter and found a sawed-off shotgun in a gym bag.
+When George "Crash" Kriarakis was taken out from the barn to be shot, Mather walked alongside Kellestine and Kriarakis.
 Mather did not kill anyone during the massacre, but served as a guard as Kellestine executed the "no-surrender crew".
 Mather was present when Flanz was killed.